reduxjs/redux/docs/recipes/WritingTests.md

 ### Glossary

+- [Enzyme](http://airbnb.io/enzyme/): Enzyme is a JavaScript Testing utility for React that makes it easier to assert, manipulate, and traverse your React Components' output.

 - [React Test Utils](http://facebook.github.io/react/docs/test-utils.html): Test Utilities for React.

-- [jsdom](https://github.com/tmpvar/jsdom): A plain JavaScript implementation of the DOM API. jsdom allows us to run the tests without browser.
+Used by Enzyme.

-- [Shallow rendering](http://facebook.github.io/react/docs/test-utils.html#shallow-rendering): Shallow rendering lets you instantiate a component and get the result of its `render` method just a single level deep instead of rendering components recursively to a DOM.
-The result of shallow rendering is a [ReactElement](https://facebook.github.io/react/docs/glossary.html#react-elements).
-That means it is possible to access its children, props and test if it works as expected.
-This also means that changing a child component won’t affect the tests for parent component.
+- [Shallow rendering](http://airbnb.io/enzyme/docs/api/shallow.html): Shallow rendering lets you instantiate a component and effectively get the result of its `render` method just a single level deep instead of rendering components recursively to a DOM.
+Shallow rendering is useful for unit tests, where you test a particular component only, and importantly not its children.
+This also means that changing a child component won’t affect the tests for the parent component.
+Testing a component and all its children can be accomplished with [Enzyme's `mount()` method](http://airbnb.io/enzyme/docs/api/mount.html), aka full DOM rendering.